History of gambling in Canada

 That's the reality today.
 But what does the future hold?

-As the provinces get into the regulated online casino space - British Columbia and Quebec both have casino sites, and Ontario is building one as we speak - Canadians are going to have even more choice.
+As the provinces get into the regulated online casino space - British Columbia and Quebec both have casino sites, and Ontario is building one as we speak - Canadians are going to have even more choices.
 The provincial online casinos might have to join forces to create a national online casino if they want to compete with international sites that have a decade-long head start.

 But no matter who comes out on top - whether government online casinos, international online casinos, or a healthy mix of everyone - one thing is almost certain.
-Canadian gamblers will continue to have tons of choice.
+Canadian gamblers will continue to have tons of choices.
 And at the end of the day, that makes the Canadian casino player the ultimate winner.